Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: Definition and Foundational Concepts of SDV

 In summary, \ac{SDV}, \ac{AV}, and \ac{CV} represent distinct yet overlapping characteristics of modern vehicles.
-Most vehicles today qualify as \acp{CV}, while those with varying levels of \ac{ADAS} or autonomous driving features fall under the category of \acp{AV}.
+Most vehicles today qualify as \acp{CV}, while those equipped with varying levels of \ac{ADAS} or autonomous driving features fall under the category of \acp{AV}.
 On the other hand, \acp{SDV} blur the lines by integrating software-managed features, potentially including autonomous driving as a configurable option.
-A vehicle can be connected without autonomous capabilities (\ac{CV} only) or autonomous without connectivity (\ac{AV} only), though such cases are less common and we do not have clear evidence of this choice.
+While a vehicle can be connected without being autonomous (\ac{CV} only), or autonomous without being connected (\ac{AV} only), such configurations are increasingly uncommon and we do not have clear evidence of this choice.
 However, \ac{SDV} often require connectivity, though some configurations could be made through physical connections to the vehicle.
-This interplay highlights the nuanced relationships between these categories and emphasizes the ongoing evolution of vehicle technologies.
+This interplay highlights the nuanced relationships among these categories and reflects the ongoing evolution of vehicle technologies.